flintoftid/aegmesher/Install.md

 5. (Optional) To run the test-suite automatically the [CMake][] software build tool is needed.

-6. (Optional) To help with development or as an alternative way to download the source a client for the [Mercurial][] Version Control System is required.
+6. (Optional) To help with development or as an alternative way to download the source a client for the [git][] Version Control System is required.

 The code has been primarily developed using GNU [Octave][] on Linux platforms, but should run under both GNU [Octave][]